joesposito8/joesposito8/README.md

 ---

-AI Safety Evaluation Engineer focused on the reliability and adversarial robustness of LLM evaluations.
-Contributor to UK AISI's [Inspect](https://github.com/UKGovernmentBEIS/inspect_ai) eval framework.
+Currently working to upskill as an AI Safety Evals Engineer by contributing to UK AISI's [Inspect](https://github.com/UKGovernmentBEIS/inspect_ai) eval framework and constructing and publishing results from independent evaluations.

 ## Inspect Tools